rakutenintelligence-api/rakutenintelligence-api.github.io/resources.md

     }

 # Orders
-The “orders” resources contain order-level information for a particular user.
+The "orders" resources contain order-level information for a particular user.

 ## Usage
 The following resources are available to all partners, in the context of a specific user: